medicalinformatics/MainzellisteSEL/README.md

 - If the language is induced from the `Accept-Language` header, all languages listed therein are tried, respecting the preference order.
 Previously, if for example Albanian (or any other language for which no localization file is included) and German were listed in the header in this order, Mainzelliste did not consider the second choice (German) but used the server language.
 - When a cross origin (CORS) request issues an origin domain not listed as acceptable source, Mainzelliste now cancels the request.
 Previously, it processed the request nevertheless and relied on the web browser blocking the response.
 - Trailing whitespace is now trimmed from configuration parameters, as this was a common source of errors.
+- When printing the result of an ID request, the page order is omitted for a better print layout.
 - The logo can now also be read from a relative path within the .war file or from the directory `META-INF/resources` within a .jar file on the class path (contributed by Daniel Volk, see pull request #32).